apache/echarts-handbook/contents/en/application/chart-types/bar/basic-bar.md

 ### Add Background Color for Bars

 You might want to change the background color of bars sometimes.
-After ECharts v4.7.0, this function can be activated by ['showBackground'](${optionPath}series-bar.showBackground) and configured by ['backgroundStyle'](${optionPath}series-bar.backgroundStyle).
+After ECharts v4.7.0, this function can be enabled by ['showBackground'](${optionPath}series-bar.showBackground) and configured by ['backgroundStyle'](${optionPath}series-bar.backgroundStyle).

 <!-- embed -->
 ```js